-Most companies would take you on the ride before teaching you exactly how a hot air balloon works.
+Most companies would take you on the ride before teaching you exactly how does a hot air balloon work.
 Firebird Balloons believes knowledge is power, and it is crucial so you’ll be ready to ride.
-Our goal here is to provide a brief summary of how hot air balloons work in the Phoenix area.
+Our goal here is to provide a brief summary of how does a hot air balloon work in the Phoenix area.

 Hot Air Balloons were developed around the 18th century and there are two types.
 One is gas and the other is hot air.

 Hot Air Balloons stay in the air because the air inside of the balloon is heated up by a burner, this makes the balloon less dense than the air.
 Some people say that heat rises in the balloon when in actuality it is hot air that rises.
 For instance, when you see dirty gray gas moving upward from an industrial smokestack.
 The gas moves up because the air coming out of the exhaust is hotter than the surrounding air.
 If you could fit a balloon on the smokestack and seal the sides up, the whole bag would go up and into the air.
 Which you would’ve made a tiny hot air balloon.

 How Does a Hot Air Balloon Work?

 You could, in theory, build a hot air balloon by yourself, just by trial and error but we suggest professionals like us.
 You need three things to make a hot air balloon work which are an envelope, basket, and burner.

 Traditional baskets normally use a wicker basket that is placed directly under the envelope and burners.
 A wicker basket is durable, light, and help absorb impact if the balloon hits the ground fast.
 The basket is connected to the burners by eight chains or ropes.